Share the Keys FAQs

-Share the Keys is intended for parents/guardians and their teen drivers to help them understand and leverage the benefits of the Graduated Driver Licensing (GDL) system, New Jersey’s three-stage licensing program for novice drivers.
+Share the Keys is intended for parents/guardians and their teen drivers to help them understand and leverage the benefits of the Graduated Driver Licensing (GDL) system, a three-stage licensing program for novice drivers.
 While the program is beneficial throughout the three stages of licensure, parents and teens experience the greatest benefit when participating prior to or during the driving permit phase.
 It provides valuable information, tools and resources that support the development of safe driving habits for life.

 Parents are an essential part of the Share the Keys program, which was designed to increase understanding about teen driver safety and encourage their active involvement and support of the GDL.

 Share the Keys is available at no cost to high schools in New Jersey and Pennsylvania.
 If you are interested in scheduling a presentation, complete this form.

 A Share the Keys presentation is approximately 60 to 90 minutes.
 Since the format is interactive, the overall length of the program varies by the size of the audience and amount of participation.
 This does not include the time to set up, register and seat participants.

 Presentations are typically held in the evening.
 Most programs begin between 6:30/7:00 p.m. and conclude by 8/8:30 p.m.
 Facilitators remain after the program to answer questions and talk with participants.

 Many schools and communities conduct Share the Keys up to four times a year.
 Some schools require students to participate with a parent or guardian as a prerequisite for parking on school property.
 In that case, schools offer at least two sessions on separate dates to accommodate family schedules.

 There is no cost to host Share the Keys in your community.
 The program materials are free and NJM will also provide a member of its Consumer Safety staff to present the program.
 The only thing you need to do is to schedule the program, provide the venue and promote the event.
 Program materials include: